ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 ## Error: Amount cannot be negative
 ```

+In this case the `Condition`s are being applied to methods, so their `lambda`s both include `self`.
-Now we have two `Condition`s, and in `withdraw` you see multiple conditions applied in one `requires` decorator.
+In `withdraw` you see multiple `Condition`s applied in one `requires` decorator.

-This is an improvement over placing the validation code at the beginning of each function, as Eiffel does and as traditional Python functions do--assuming they check their arguments.
+This is an improvement over placing the validation code at the beginning of each function body, as Eiffel does and as traditional Python functions do--assuming they check their arguments.
 The `@require` clearly shows that constraints have been placed on the arguments.
 `Condition` reduces duplicated code.

 DbC definitely helps, but it has limitations:

 1. A programmer can forget to use `requires`, or simply choose to perform argument checks by hand if DbC doesn't make sense to them.
-2. The tests are spread throughout your system.
-Using `Condition` centralizes the test logic but making changes still risks missing updates on functions.
+2. Validations are spread throughout your system.
+Using `Condition` centralizes the logic, but making changes still risks missing updates on functions.

 ## Centralizing Validation into Custom Types